meyer-lab-cshl/BATMAN/README.md

                                  inferred_weight_profiles)
 ```

-For an interactive tutorial on different functions available with pyBATMAN, please refer to our [jupyter notebook](https://github.com/meyer-lab-cshl/BATMAN-paper/blob/main/run_batman/pyBATMAN_Tutorial.ipynb).
+For an interactive tutorial on different functions available with pyBATMAN, please refer to our [jupyter notebook](https://github.com/meyer-lab-cshl/BATMAN/blob/main/run_batman/pyBATMAN_Tutorial.ipynb).
 The Jupyter notebook trains and validates pyBATMAN on the test data and visualizes the results.

 # BATMAN preprint
-The folder [paper_figures](https://github.com/meyer-lab-cshl/BATMAN-paper/tree/main/paper_figures) in this repository contains all codes and raw data to reproduce figures in the BATMAN preprint.
+We will post the manuscript to bioRxiv soon. bookmark this page for updates!
+Codes to reproduce the manuscript figures wil be available upon publication.

 # Downloading BATMAN dataset
-The fully curated database of TCR-pMHC interactions can be downloaded as an excel sheet from the [data folder](https://github.com/meyer-lab-cshl/BATMAN-paper/blob/main/paper_figures/data/TCR_epitope_database.xlsx) in this repository.
+The fully curated database of publicly-available TCR-pMHC interactions can be downloaded as an excel sheet from the [database folder](https://github.com/meyer-lab-cshl/BATMAN/tree/main/TCR_epitope_database) in this repository.
+The full database will be available upon publication.
 The test input data is a subset of our database and is sourced from the paper: "Neoantigen quality predicts immunoediting in survivors of pancreatic cancer", Nature, volume 606, pages 389-395 (2022) figures 3d and 3f.